Multitrack sessions can include four different types of tracks:

 A multitrack session supports only one video track, which Adobe Audition always inserts at the top of the Editor panel.

 When you use the vertical Zoom options in the lower right of the Editor panel, all tracks zoom simultaneously.
-If a session contains many tracks, however, you may prefer to zoom them individually.
+If a session contains many tracks, it is advised to zoom them individually.

 To quickly zoom all tracks, roll the mouse wheel over the track controls.
 To horizontally resize all track controls, drag the right border.

-For additional techniques, see Zoom audio in the Editor panel.
+For more techniques, see Zoom audio in the Editor panel.

 You can mute solo tracks to hear them separately from the rest of a mix.
 Conversely, you can mute tracks to silence them in a mix.